Concentration and Moment Inequalities for Polynomials of Independent Random Variables: Introduction

-As we noted all current methods do not work well for high power polynomials.
+As we noted all current methods to prove concentration bounds for polynomials do not work well for high power polynomials.
 Another feature that makes current concentration methods fail is low expectation.
-One example that combines both is the following (communicated by V.\ Vu [2011]). \begin{theorem} Consider random graph $G(n,p)$ and a fixed vertex, say $1$.
-Let $X(q)$ be the number of simple cycles of length $q$ going through vertex $1$.
-Let $q = \varepsilon \log n/\log \log n$ for some $\varepsilon \in (0,1)$, $p= n^{-1} \log n$ and $n\ge C$ for some suitably chosen constant $C$ then

-where $c>0$ is some absolute constant. \end{theorem} Note that $\Eb{X(q)}\le n^{\varepsilon-1}$ (see Section \ref{additional} for formal proof) and all current methods for proving concentration of polynomials fail in this regime.
+One application where such concentration bounds could be applied is in design and analysis of randomized rounding algorithms for non-linear mathematical programming problems.

+Many real-life optimization problems can be formulated using integer programming which is well-known to be computationally intractable (NP-hard).
+One way to solve such a problem both in theory and practice is to consider a linear programming relaxation, solve it using one of the standard methods and use the fractional optimal solution as a guidance in finding an integral solution of good quality.
+The seminal paper of Raghavan and Thompson \cite{RT} suggested to round each boolean variable to one with probability $x^*_i$ and to zero with probability $1-x^*_i$ independently at random where $x^*$ is the optimal fractional solution.
+The analysis of such algorithms is based on applying Chernoff Bounds to each constraint of the integer program separately and then applying a union bound over all the constraints.
+Such a method proved to be useful for a wide range of models and led to approximation algorithms that still have best known performance guarantees today.

+A natural generalization of this framework is to apply it to non-linear optimization models.
+Many such problems are still computationally tractable if we replace the constraint that variables must be boolean $x_i\in \{0,1\}$ with continuous constraints $0\le x^*_i\le 1$, e.g. quadratic convex constraints.
+There are many real-life optimization problems with constraints and objective functions modeled in such a way, e.g. we would like to optimize a congestion for a group of edges in a multi-commodity flow problem in a "fair" way, i.e. we don't want to have one edge to get significantly higher congestion than the other.
+The standard way to ensure that in practice is to optimize (or constrain) sum of squared congestions over the edges in a that group.
+The constraints generated this way are convex quadratic constraints and continuous optimization problems with such constraints are polynomially solvable.

+To analyze the randomized rounding framework for such mathematical programming models one needs to apply concentration inequality to each non-linear constraint.
+If the size of the group of edges for which we are trying to optimize the total congestion in a fair way is sub-logarithmic and each edge in the fractional solution has a constant congestion (a situation quite natural from application viewpoint) then our concentration inequalities would be the only available tool to analyze such an algorithm.